 In my research, our Epigenetic Syndromes Clinic is conducting research studies designed to understand the natural history of these syndromes better and identify targets for outcome and treatment research.
 At this time, we are working on collaborative projects that better clinically characterize children and adults with epigenetic syndromes, including disease pathophysiology as well as improving management and treatment for these conditions.
 We have ongoing work with our translational and basic science partners utilizing induced pluripotent stem cell (iPSC) lines.

 I also see patients within the Neurofibromatosis Program, where we specialize in multidisciplinary care as well as a plethora of research studies for interested individuals.
-Through our research, we strive to impact outcomes for patients and bring even more drugs to the market following the first approved medication for Neurofibromatosis Type 1 in 2020.
+Through our research, we strive to impact outcomes for patients and bring even more drugs to the market following the first approved medication for neurofibromatosis type 1 in 2020.
+Additionally, I serve as a consulting geneticist to the CHARGE Center and see patients when they visit the CHARGE Center team.
+We also are involved in the CHARGE Center Registry, where I serve as principle investigator and collaborate on research projects addressing patient outcomes and natural history.

 During my free time, I love to hike, camp, eat delicious food and garden.
 I also love marine biology and would have become a mermaid if that were possible.